Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 There are 26 male experts and 11 female experts.

+**Conclusions:**

 Presenters, who are hired by the show, and Experts, who are professionals talking about their work, include about twice as many males as females.
 Callers on the other hand are more evenly distributed with slightly more females.

+I specifically delved into [Presenters](http://localhost:8888/notebooks/analysis.ipynb#Presenter-Distribution), because they are the people hired by the program.
+Of the 21 unique male IDs, only 15 are truly distinct people.
+However, of the 10 females unique IDs, there are no duplicate speakers.
+Thus, **more males were hired, and only males spoke in more than one show.**

-Thus it seems that men are in more positions of power in the Australian Radio Talkback Corpus.
+Thus it seems that **men are in more positions of power** in the Australian Radio Talkback Corpus.

 ## 6. Speaker Type Analysis